Electrify DC!

 End the use of dirty and dangerous fossil fuels for water heating, space heating, and cooking in our homes and buildings!

 The movement to create cleaner, healthier, all-electric new homes and buildings is lighting up the country.
-There are wins on electrification in California, Massachusetts, New York, New Jersey, Washington, and Colorado as well as nearby Maryland.
-CCAN has a bold vision that DC will join their ranks and eventually become a leader.
-Building electrification would benefit community members by giving them access to cleaner air, healthier homes, good jobs, affordable clean energy, and energy efficiency to reduce monthly energy bills while helping the District meet its climate goals.
+There are wins on electrification in California, Massachusetts, New York, New Jersey, Washington, Colorado, Maryland AND in Washington DC.
+CCAN has a bold vision that DC can continue to be a leader in this sector.
+Building electrification benefits community members by giving them access to cleaner air, healthier homes, good jobs, affordable clean energy, and energy efficiency to reduce monthly energy bills while helping the District meet its climate goals.

 Burning Gas is Dirty and Dangerous